 So imagine my shock one morning when I heard scratching under my bed in the wee hours of the morning!
-In my waking but stuporous brain, I realized that they were under the bed again.
+My waking, stuporous brain realized that they were under the bed again.
 So I crawled around the bed on my knees, flashlight in hand, looking for a breach in the perimeter.

 Yet again they were found, lounging under the bed!
-Some how I had missed the fact that they were smart enough to push the empty plastic boxes inwards, thereby making a clear path for themselves.
-So I now am looking for heavy books and things to put in the plastic boxes to prevent the cats from sliding them out of their way,
+Some how I had missed the fact that they were smart enough to push the smaller, empty plastic boxes inwards, thereby making a clear path for themselves.
+So I then I am looked for heavy books and things to put in the plastic boxes to prevent the cats from sliding them out of their way,

 I have written a post previously on Sister’s amazing Ninja skills: hiding, being absolutely still and silent and the “power” of camouflage.
 (Sister, the Ninja Cat.)
 She knows that I know where her favorite hiding places are.
 So she takes great pride in searching the blockade to find a space just big enough for her to eek through.
 Just yesterday I walked into the bedroom and found her searching for another way in to their inner sanctum.
 When she realized that I was there watching her she stopped, sat down and looked at me!
 She knows she is not supposed to be under the bed!